Waterfalls of Milford Sound

 How to best view the waterfalls of Milford Sound

 If you really want to go chasing waterfalls, you’ll have to do a few different activities to get the best views of them all!

 Some of the waterfalls can be viewed just by walking along the foreshore at Milford Sound.
 Bowen Falls is huge and visible right from the shore!
 The Chasm can only be reached by walking.

 Take a boat cruise

-For those looking to explore Milford Sound waterfalls a little bit more then going kayaking is the perfect option!
-In a kayak, you are able to get right up close to the waterfalls.
+For those looking to explore Milford Sound waterfalls a little bit more, then a kayaking adventure is the perfect option!
+In a kayak, you can get right up close to the waterfalls.
 On our kayaking guided tour you will learn all about Milford Sound, and if you’re lucky, you might have some visitors come and greet you in your kayak in the form of seals or dolphins!

 For the best combination, join our Milford Sound Cruise and Kayak!

 The truth is though that no matter how you choose to explore the waterfalls in Milford Sound, you’ll be guaranteed to be impressed.
 The power of the falls, their beauty, and the sheer number of them will have you in awe!See more latest news